shutter-network/shutter-keyper-deployment/README.md

-# STILL WIP - DO NOT USE YET

 # Snapshot Keyper

-This repository contains the docker compose configuration to run a snapshot keyper.
+This repository contains the docker compose configuration to run a snapshot Keyper.

 ## Prerequisites